mdn/content/files/en-us/webassembly/reference/memory/copy/index.md

 ---
-title: Copy
+title: memory.copy
-slug: WebAssembly/Reference/Memory/Copy
+slug: WebAssembly/Reference/Memory/copy
 page-type: webassembly-instruction
 ---

 {{WebAssemblySidebar}}

-The **`copy`** instruction copies data from one region of memory to another.
+The **`memory.copy`** instruction copies data from one region of memory to another.

-The **`copy`** instruction does not return a value.
+The instruction does not return a value.
 If either the source or destination range is out of bounds, the instruction traps.

 ## Syntax